kammitama5/kammitama5.github.io/_posts/2021-02-10-Wednesday-February-10th.md

   around 11am.
 I take a mid-afternoon / mid-evening map and start it all over again!
 - I also got tired of being freaked out by people wanting to know what I was up to 24 / 7.
 My family is pretty private, and I'm also pretty private, so when it overwhelmingly becomes a situation where I'm crowded for information on what I'm up to, I'll retreat and just stay away from everything.
+- The lovely thing about quarantine (at least for me) is being able to disappear and do focused work, not having anyone know where you are (well, except my advisor, because well, that's my boss lol).
+But it's been quite lovely!

 ## Recent Adventures